 - FTR Forfeitures.
-Total forfeitures for the 2013 to 2014 planning period were \$531,678 for Increment Offers, Decrement Bids and, after September 1, 2013, UTC Transactions. - Credit Issues.
+Total forfeitures for the 2013 to 2014 planning period were \$1,214,878 for Increment Offers, Decrement Bids and, after September 1, 2013, UTC Transactions. - Credit Issues.
 People's Power and Gas, LLC and CCES, LLC defaulted on their collateral calls and payment obligations in January 2014.
 Customers of these members have been reallocated accordingly, and neither company held any financial transmission rights.
 These two load-serving members accounted for 17 of the total 33 default events.
 People's Power and Gas, LLC defaulted on three collateral calls totaling approximately \$687,000 and then defaulted on four related payment obligations totaling approximately \$554,000.
 CCES, LLC defaulted on two collateral calls totaling approximately \$308,000 and then defaulted on eight related payment obligations totaling approximately \$2.6 million.
 On March 6, 2014, PJM filed with FERC to terminate membership of these two companies.
 The FERC authorized this request effective April 24, 2014 and PJM utilized the default allocation assessment to apply their defaulting charges of approximately \$1.9 million (total defaults of these two members less collateral held) to PJM's non-defaulting members in accordance with section 15.2.2 of the OATT to non-defaulting members' March 2014 monthly invoices.3

-Of the remaining 16 defaults not from People's Power and Gas, LLC and CCES, LLC, 13 were from collateral defaults, averaging \$822,493, and three were from payment defaults, averaging \$2,328.
+Of the remaining 16 defaults not from People's Power and Gas, LLC and CCES, LLC, in January through March 2014, 13 were from collateral defaults, averaging \$822,493, and three were from payment defaults, averaging \$2,328.
 These remaining defaults were all promptly cured.
+In April through June 2014, CCES, LLC defaulted again for a total of \$59,899.
+The default allocation assessment was assigned to non-defaulting members resulting in 18 payment defaults in April 2014 totaling \$4,017, nine of which were promptly cured.
+There were no collateral or payment defaults in May or June 2014.
 These defaults were not necessarily related to FTR positions.